tpope/vim-fireplace/README.markdown

 ### Refactoring

-If [Poker](https://github.com/ctford/poker) has been `refer`-ed in the nREPL session, `crut`, `crtf` and `crtl` apply unthreading, threading-first and threading-last refactorings to a motion.
+If [Poker](https://github.com/ctford/poker) has been `refer`-ed in the nREPL session, `crt`, `cru`, `crf` and `crl` apply threading, unthreading, threading-first and threading-last refactorings to a motion.
 Highly experimental.

 ## FAQ